Description

 - H. helix ‘Arborescens’

 This type of ivy is generally suitable for rock gardens.
-They remain modest in size, but are upright, so they add volume to a rock garden and create verticals that break up the monotony.
+They are modest in size and upright, so they add volume to a rock garden and create verticals that break up the monotony.